 The library serves the entire ISD community and functions as the information literacy and inquiry hub of the school.
-Early Childhood, Lower School, and Upper School students and teachers share this attractive space adjacent to the Art Gallery.
-Our teacher-librarian, Ms. Eileen Hurley, and, library assistant, Ms. Amanda Yao, maintain the library which focuses on providing a comprehensive collection of reading materials that support ISD’s curriculum and offering a wide variety of choices for pleasure reading.
-Through collaborative planning and teaching, our teacher-librarian supports our students as they learn information literacy in their homeroom/subject classes.
+Early Childhood, Elementary School, and Secondary School students and teachers share this attractive space adjacent to the Art Gallery.
+Our teacher-librarian, Ms. Marion Whisnant, and, library assistant, Ms. Jane Liu, maintain the library which focuses on providing a comprehensive collection of reading materials that support ISD’s curriculum and offering a wide variety of choices for pleasure reading.
+Through collaborative planning and teaching, our teacher-librarian supports our students as they learn information literacy skills in their homeroom and subject classes.
+Students in Pre-K through Grade 5 make weekly visits to the library.
+During this time, students read and engage with the best of children's literature and develop skills to help them access, interpret, and use information.

 Battle of the Books initiative started at ISD in 2016 with an in-house competition for grades 3-5.
 In 2017 it expanded to grade 6-8 with a contest among other international schools from the area.